 There’s also a customize option to increase the thickness for those looking for maximum durability or reduce it.
 This allows for full movement and flexibility that could be easier on the servers when tables require moving.

 From a design perspective, numerous options come from the natural color of the wood itself.
-If the restaurant is looking for a lighter, airy vibe, consider a White Oak or Maple-based wooden table.
+If the restaurant is looking for a lighter, airy vibe, consider one of Hardtwood’s many restaurant table top options, like a White Oak or Maple-based wooden table.

 What theme do you want to target?